Diophantine problems in solvable groups: Diophantine problems in solvable groups

 We next turn our attention to nilpotent groups $G$ for which $G'/\gamma_3(G)$ has ``small rank''.
 Recall that by rank of an abelian group or a ring we refer to its maximum number of $\mbb Z$-linearly independent elements (considering the group with additive notation).

-\begin{proposition} Let $G$ be a finitely generated non-virtually abelian nilpotent group.
-Suppose the rank of $G'/\gamma_3(G)$ is at most $2$.
+\begin{proposition} Let $G$ be a finitely generated nilpotent group.
+Suppose the rank of $G'/\gamma_3(G)$ is either $1$ or $2$.
 Then the ring $\mbb Z$ is e-interpretable in $G$, and $\mathcal{D}(G)$ is undecidable. \end{proposition}

 \begin{proof} Let $R$ be the largest ring of scalars of $G/\gamma_3(G)$.
 By Proposition \ref{p: main_prop_2_nilp}, $R$ is e-interpretable in $G/\gamma_3(G)$, and thus in $G$ as well, by Remark \ref{r: who_is_verbally_elliptic}.
-Note that $G/\gamma_3(G)$ is not virtually abelian, for if $A$ was an abelian subgroup of $G/\gamma_3(G)$ of index $n$, then $G'/\gamma_3(G)$ would be a finitely generated abelian group of exponent $n^2$ (to prove this use the identity $[x,y]^k=[x^k,y]=[x,y^k]$, which holds for any two elements $x,y$ in a group of nilpotency class $2$).
-This would make $G'/\gamma_3(G)$ a finite group, contradicting the assumption that it has rank $2$.
-Hence by Proposition \ref{p: main_prop_2_nilp} there exists a ring of algebraic integers $O$ e-interpretable in $R$ with rank at most the rank of $R$.
+By the same arguments as in the proof of Theorem \ref{t: main_thm_nilpotent}, $G/\gamma_3(G)$ is not virtually abelian since otherwise $G'/\gamma_3(G)$ would be finite, contradicting the fact that its rank is $1$ or $2$.
+Hence by Proposition \ref{p: main_prop_2_nilp} there exists a ring of algebraic integers $O$ that is e-interpretable in $R$ with rank at most the rank of $R$.
 By transitivity, $O$ is e-interpretable in $G$ as well.
 Let $K$ be the number field of which $O$ is the ring of algebraic integers.
 It is well known that the rank of $O$ coincides with the degree $|K:\mbb Q|$ of the extension $K/\mbb Q$.
 In \cite{Denef75} Denef proved that if $K$ is a quadratic field (i.e.\ if $|K:\mbb Q|=2$), then $\mbb Z$ is e-interpretable in $O$ (see also \cite{Denef_Lipshitz}).
 Hence if we see that the rank of $R$ is at most $2$, then we will have proved that the ring $\mbb Z$ is e-interpretable in $O$, and also in $G$ by transitivity.

 By definition, $R$ acts faithfully by endomorphisms on $G'/\gamma_3(G)$.
-We claim that if the rank of a nontrivial finitely generated abelian group $A$ is at most $2$, then any commutative associative ring acting faithfully on it also has rank at most $2$.
+We claim that if the rank of a nontrivial finitely generated abelian group $A$ is at most $2$, then any commutative, associative ring acting faithfully on it also has rank at most $2$.
 The proof of the proposition will be finished once this claim is proved.

 To prove the claim, first consider the case when $A$ is torsion-free.
 Then either $A=\mbb Z$ or $A=\mbb Z^2$.
 If $A=\mbb Z$, then $R\leq \it{End}(A)\cong\mbb Z$ has rank $1$.
 If $A=\mbb Z^2$, then $R\leq \it{End}(\mbb{Z}^2)$ is a commutative ring whose elements are $2\times 2$ integer matrices.
 Let $X$ and $Y$ be two such matrices.
 Assume that they are not proportional to the identity matrix $I$.
 Since $X$ and $Y$ commute, elementary calculations show that $\alpha X+\beta Y + \gamma I = 0$ for some integers $\alpha, \beta, \gamma$ not all of them $0$.
 This implies that the rank of $R$ is at most $2$ and proves the claim for the case when $A$ is torsion-free.